 Each layer in a hosted feature layer contains an attribute table that stores the data for the layer.
 Each table contains rows (features) and columns (fields).
 How you interact with the attribute table of a hosted feature layer depends on your role in the organization and the layer's configuration.
-Most people can view the layers and use them in their own maps and apps, but only the layer owner or an administrator can manage attribute fields.
+Most users can view the layers and use them in their own maps and apps, but only the layer owner or an administrator can manage attribute fields.

 Nonowners who are not administrators